WarriorsSami/chat-app-cli/README.md

 # chat-app-cli
-Basic Chat App designed for CLI in Rustlang and, respectively, Golang (the latter using grpc).
+Basic Chat App designed for CLI in Rustlang and, respectively, Golang (the latter using gRPC and Docker).